 For some, this may mean spending more time with your grandkids while other retirees may finally take that big vacation they’ve been dreaming of.
 Either way, both lifestyles still require money.

-At this state of life, those aged 65 to 74 earn an average yearly income of $51,624.
+At this state of life, those aged 65 and older average yearly income of $51,624.
 You’ll want to have saved at least eight times that for retirement.

 Other common savings goals

 Of course, there is more to life than simply saving up for emergencies or socking away every spare penny for your retirement.